wcoates/DependencyService/README.md

   * Comment (internal only) Status.RequestState.problems on Jira Request

 #### Considerations
-* Scripts must have a corresponding Model.RequestModel
-* Jira Schema and Python datamodels must be exactly the same
 * Scripts must catch all exceptions
 * Will need to build out clients, think about key mgmt
 * Partial completion will require manual intervention
-* Re-run flow - JSM moving status from Failed in Automation to To Do refires POST